UTNkar/documentation/content/other_applications/member_check.md

 To use the api, send a **POST** request to `https://utn.se/member_check_api/`.

 ### Params
-In the **POST** request you must send a JSON object with key/value pair: ssn/'personnummer'.
+In the **POST** request you must send a JSON object with key/value pair: ssn/'personnummer_of_the_person' and the content type must be set to "application/json".
 The social security number can be either 10 or 12 digits.
 A dash (-) is optional.

 Example:`{'ssn':'980102-1234'}`